piyushmanglani08/piyushmanglani08/README.md

 - 🔭 I’m a Software Engineer with a Master's degree in Computer Science from Cleveland State University.
 - 🌱 Currently working as a Programmer Analyst at the Texas Commission on Fire Protection, improving systems using C#, .NET, and LINQ.
 - 👯 Outside of coding, I'm passionate about sports – I love basketball, volleyball, table tennis, kayaking, and riding bikes.
 Always up for an adventure!
-- 🤔 I’m looking for new challenges, including summer internships and projects to expand my skills.
+- 🤔 I’m looking for new full-time roles or opportunities around tech to expand my skillset and make an impact.
 - 💬 Let's talk tech, books, or anything about sports.
 I can go on for hours about it!
 - 📫 You can reach me at piyushmanglani0816@gmail.com.
 - 😄 Pronouns: He/Him